JM-Monteiro/antaeus/README.md

 * In the `AntaeusApp.kt` I've added the first call of the invoice processing timer and added the billing service to the REST service.
 * Created unit tests for the Billing Service.
 * Changed the Docker port mapping to 7070 (port conflict related).
-* Create the necessary exceptions to handle all errors.
+* Created the necessary exceptions to handle all errors.
 * Had fun learning more about Kotlin and solving this challenge.